-CAGS-Masters courses in the School of Education are eight weeks in length.
+Post-Baccalaureate Certificate courses in the School of Education are eight weeks in length.

-CAGS - Master's - Early Childhood Education
+Post-Baccalaureate Certificate - Early Childhood Education

 This certificate is designed for students who want to work with young children through the first years of life when social, physical, cognitive, and emotional development occur.
 Students will learn how to create an environment that serves as a foundation for a child's health and well-being.